-If you used organic soil, you shouldn't need to fertilize until about a week or two after the plants have started to sprout.
+If you used organic soil, you shouldn't need to fertilize until about a week after the plant sprouts.
 When you do, use a combination of Nitrogen, Phosphorus, and Potassium at a ratio of (2:1:2).
 Around the 6th -8th week, consider Switching to a ratio of 10:5:7.
 Then do a 1:1:1 late in the growth.

 It's also a good idea to leach the plants with lots of pure water every few weeks.
-Luckily if you do over-fertilize then you can still save your plant, although, the "nutrient burn" on the leaves will remain there for the rest of the plant's life.
+Luckily if you do over-fertilize, you can still save your plant, although the "nutrient burn" on the leaves will remain there for the rest of the plant's life.

 You did your research.
 You found which strain you wanted to buy.
 You bought your seeds.
 You are ready to go.
 Right?
 Wrong.
 You need to prepare everything else involved with growing your marijuana plants before you start to grow.

 Are you growing indoors or outdoors?
-Each one of those grow plans requires a different process.
-You may not be worried about rabbits with your indoor grow, but insects can be a problem.
+They require a different process.
+You may not be worried about rabbits with your indoor growth, but insects can be a problem.
 What about if you are outside?
 You may not need to grow lights, but you will need something to keep random animals away from your plants.

-You want to have everything that you need set up ahead of time.
-You do not want to find that you desperately need something for your cannabis plants, and you don't have it.
+You want everything you need set up ahead of time.
+You do not want to find that you desperately need something for your cannabis plants and you don't have it.
 The old saying applies here: An ounce of prevention is worth a pound of cure.
 Make sure you have everything you need before you start.

-Expert growers plan well in advance before the growing season ensuring that their crop will have the best chances of being prosperous.
-Being prepared means doing your research of what supplies you will need and acquiring them.
-You should also be aware of what your cannabis plant will need including, water, nutrients, light, pest prevention, and CO2.
+Expert growers plan well before the growing season, ensuring their crop will have the best chances of prosperity.
+Being prepared means researching what supplies you will need and acquiring them.
+You should also be aware of what your cannabis plant will need, including water, nutrients, light, pest prevention, and CO2.